 There’s a pretty good chance that you’ve come across blackjack before and have a basic understating of the game, but if not, then this article is going to be able to run you though the whole process.

 The game is actually quite simple to understand, but it’s also unique in that It’s one of few online casino games that you can apply a legitimate strategy to.
-The strategy is not a guarantee of profit, but over the long run the plays that you make will at least be optimal if used properly.
+The strategy is not shoo-in for a net win, but over the long run the plays that you make will at least be optimal if used properly.

 Before we delve into that though, let’s get the basics out of the way first.